 Summer Faculty Training Workshop

-PIC Math includes a three-day summer workshop beginning in 2014 for faculty at U.S. institutions that will provide participants with:
+PIC Math includes a three-day summer workshop in 2015 for faculty at U.S. institutions that will provide participants with:

 Spring Semester Research Course

 PIC Math provides faculty with content for a semester-long, credit-bearing course focused on solving industrial problems.
 Each faculty participant will assemble a team of three to five students and work with them to develop their problem solving, teamwork, and communication skills.
 Each team will choose from one of five problems that are realistic yet suitable for undergraduate students.
 Resources for students and faculty participating in PIC Math include a series of training videos on techniques for generating solutions as well as decision aids useful for coping with “messy” real world problems.
 Course materials also include information and training for industrial careers in particular.
 Faculty mentoring the research group will receive $5000.

 Teams may include students from different institutions as long as the entire group meets weekly by teleconference or electronic means and monthly in person.
 Each team may collaborate with a business, industry, or government partner and will submit regular progress reports.
 By the end of the spring semester, students will submit a video presentation and written report detailing their solution.
 A panel of judges will review and rate each team’s submission.